Matthew Denn

 Matthew P. Denn (born February 9, 1966) is an American lawyer and politician from New Castle County, Delaware.
 He served as the 45th attorney general of Delaware from 2015 until 2019.
 Denn previously served as the 25th lieutenant governor of Delaware from 2009 to 2015, and was the Insurance Commissioner of Delaware from 2005 to 2009.
 After leaving public office, Denn joined the global law firm DLA Piper as Managing Partner of the firm's Wilmington office.

 Early life and education

-Denn was born in Wilmington, Delaware, to Morton Denn, a professor of chemical engineering at the City College of New York, and Marilyn Denn.
+Denn was born in Wilmington, Delaware, to Morton Denn, a Professor Emeritus of chemical engineering at the City College of New York, and Marilyn Denn.
 He grew up in suburban Hockessin and attended H.B. du Pont Middle School.
 He later moved to California with his family during high school.
 He graduated with a Bachelor of Arts from the University of California, Berkeley, and he received his Juris Doctor from Yale Law School in 1991.